Rumyra/blog-rumyra/src/posts/2015-02-06-Today-I-was-given-a-web-page-design.md

 - markup
 - craft-code
 status: published
+layout: post.html
+image: null
+summary: "This isn't my typical way of working these days.
+User experience & flow, UI & wireframing, design, mark up, styling and interactivity are all very iterative to me..."
 ---

 This isn't my typical way of working these days.
 User experience & flow, UI & wireframing, design, mark up, styling and interactivity are all very iterative to me.
 They don't come in a waterfall sequential order anymore.
 Working in a lab team, I concentrate on seeing whether an idea, product or technology to solve a problem is useful, before it goes into production, so I usually prioritise content, UX flow and interactivity, before a finished perfectly styled site or app.